aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-10- NBV planner and exploration.md

 ## Thats all folks

 Google Summer of Code and working with ROS Industrial has been a wonderful learning experience.
 There were definitely lot of challenges and a lot of scope of improvement.
 However, I am happy I took up this project as it forced me to understand ROS and robotics software in a more organised way.
-I hope you guys enjoyed reading this series of posts.
-Hopefully will update the
+Thanks a lot for reading and will see you soon with some fresh content.

 [^3]: [About]({{ site.url }}/about)